jbshep/conversational-python-legacy/chapters/ch1_basicio_types.md

 When we write code, it is bound to have errors we need to correct.
 Sometimes, those errors make the program crash and we see an actual error message in
 \coloredtext{red}{red text} on the screen.
-Other times, however, we don’t get a nice error message.
+Other times, however, we don't get a nice error message.
 Instead, the program appears to behave erroneously.
 Erroneous code is called a *bug*, and it is up to us to "debug" the program.

-FIXME At some point, we’ll have a nice detour in this box about the origin of the term “debug.”
-It’s an amusing historical tale.
+FIXME At some point, we'll have a nice detour in this box about the origin of the term "debug."
+It's an amusing historical tale.
 For now, read this: http://www.wired.com/2013/12/googles-doodle-honors-grace-hopper-and-entomology/

 Let's practice detecting and fixing bugs.
 We'll again use